 They share the low-pressure benefit with tubeless-ready tires, which are more comfortable than clincher tires.

 Tubular tires are relatively puncture-resistant.
 But because of their complicated installation and maintenance, replacing them after a puncture is more time-consuming and difficult.
-This is, assuming you are willing to carry a spare tubular tire.
+This is assuming you are willing to carry a spare tubular tire.

 One way to fix them on the side of the road is using a sealant that will fill the gap and allow you to inflate the tire.
+This is why they are not too widespread among hobby cyclists but pros.

 Conclusion

 I recommend clincher tubeless tires for road, gravel, and mountain bike riders.
-They allow you to inflate lower pressures contributing to a more comfortable ride.
+They allow you to inflate lower pressures, contributing to a more comfortable ride.

 Their only disadvantages are more difficult installation and higher prices than standard clincher tires.
+Clincher tires are the most user-friendly, though.

 What tires do you prefer?
 Let me know in the comments.

 This comprehensive article will answer everything I need to know about each tire type.
 Thanks a lot.
-This a perfect article.
+This is a perfect article.

 Hello Dalton,